encasherr/tech-assessment/data/MilesWeb_VPS_Info.md

 sudo systemctl status docker

--> download mysql image and run a new mysql container sudo docker pull mysql sudo docker run --name ta-mysql -e MYSQL_ROOT_PASSWORD=tech -d mysql:latest -- sudo docker run -it --rm mysql mysql -hta-mysql -uroot -p sudo docker ps sudo docker exec -it ta-mysql bash
+-> download mysql image and run a new mysql container
+$ sudo docker pull mysql
+$ sudo docker run --name ta-mysql -e MYSQL_ROOT_PASSWORD=tech -d mysql:latest
+$ sudo docker run -it --rm mysql mysql -hta-mysql -uroot -p
+$ sudo docker ps
+-> To go to mysql command line sudo docker exec -it ta-mysql bash
+-> To get the IP address and port number of mysql container, so that we use it in Node Js to connect sudo docker inspect ta-mysql
--> setup mysql instance
-mysql -u root -p
+-> setup mysql instance (not required if doing via phpmyadmin) mysql -u root -p
 CREATE DATABASE ta_profiledb
 --update mysql.user set host = ‘%’ where user=’root’;
--> To get the IP address and port number of mysql container, so that we use it in Node Js to connect sudo docker inspect ta-mysql

 -> download phpmyadmin image and run a new container sudo docker volume create phpmyadmin-volume